Human remains found near downtown Nashville explosion, police say

 The American Red Cross of Tennessee announced that it was working with officials to open a shelter for victims.

-Associated Press writer Thalia Beatty in New York contributed.
+Associated Press writer Thalia Beaty in New York contributed.
 Balsamo and Tucker reported from Washington.